 1. KISS – Keep it seasonal stupid!

 You’ve heard it before, eat what’s in season.
 Why?
-Because fruit and veg in season packs a greater nutritional punch.
+Because fruit and veg in season pack a greater nutritional punch.
 If you buy seasonal produce you can buy local produce.
 This equals less travel time to your plate and less time for nutrients to deteriorate.
-Our favourite in season fruits right now are figs and pears, and veggie-wise we’re using artichokes, eggplant, and butternut squash in wonderful warming autumn dishes.
+Our favourite in-season fruits right now are figs and pears, and veggie-wise we’re using artichokes, eggplant, and butternut squash in wonderful warming autumn dishes.
+If you need inspiration, try out Nutritional Therapist, Suzanne Garaty’s delicious roasted squash, butterbean and spiced apple soup recipe.

 It also pays to get your Vitamin D levels checked – it’s surprising how many people are low in this extremely important vitamin.
 A vitamin D supplement can significantly reduce the frequency of colds and flu.
 Other helpful supplements are a good quality multi-vitamin, CoQ10, quercetin with bromelain, Vitamin C, zinc (balanced with copper), chlorella and kelp.